 What to Expect

-If you've never experienced counselling before you might feel nervous or apprehensive, which is quite normal.
+If you've never experienced counselling before you might feel nervous or apprehensive.
 It takes courage to take that first step.

 You might be struggling with memories from the past, the pain of loss, stress in daily life, relationships, self-esteem or wondering why you repeat a pattern of behaviour.
 Within counselling there is no judgement, just a safe, confidential place to explore.
 It can be life-changing.